Zeyini/weekend-react-gallery/INSTRUCTIONS.md

 ## Get Setup:

 You'll need to:
-* `npm install` to install the dependencies specified by `package.json`.
+*   ✅`npm install` to install the dependencies specified by `package.json`.
-* Use Postico to create a new database named `react-gallery`.
+* ✅ Use Postico to create a new database named `react-gallery`.
-* Run the SQL queries found in `database.sql` in order to:
+* ✅ Run the SQL queries found in `database.sql` in order to:
   * Create the `gallery` table.
   * Seed the `gallery` table with one example gallery item.
-* Run `npm run server` to start the Express server with `nodemon`.
+*  ✅ Run `npm run server` to start the Express server with `nodemon`.
-* Run `npm run client` to start the React app.
+*  ✅ Run `npm run client` to start the React app.
-* Run `npm test` to verify that the automated test suite runs.
+*  ✅ Run `npm test` to verify that the automated test suite runs.
 You should see something like this:
   * <img src="instructions_images/test-run.png" width="400px">

 ### Add Your Own Seed Data: